Skip to main content

 Snow and ice activities in Verbier

-Be in charge of your won sledge and team of excitable husky dogs, driving them along the designated forest paths in winter.
-After a brief explanation of how to make your team stop and start, you set off following the guide's team.
 Plus, you can enjoy a husky sled ride in Verbier in both the winter and summer months, although of course in summer it's a snow-free experience.
 Enjoy cani-trottinette, sledge rides and panoramic tours with this company who operate all year round.

-In Verbier you have the chance to do some Go Karting on ice even during the summer.
-Definitely something to do with a group of friends and having the added thrill of being on ice it adds a new touch to Go Karting.
+In Verbier you have the chance to do some go karting on ice even during the summer.
+Definitely something to do with a group of friends and having the added thrill of being on ice it adds a new touch to go karting.
 The karts have been especially designed for the snow, they have studded tyres, seatbelts, adjustable bucket seats for children, roll bars and a fitted safety remote control which allows the staff at the track to control the speed of the karts if necessary (only for used for safety reasons and especially handy for when children race on the track).
 There is a minimum of six drivers needed to run the ice karting in summer.

 Sledging

 Verbier is home to the longest sledge run in French-speaking Switzerland, with a vertical descent of 848 metres.
 The run takes you from the top of Savolyeres all the way down to La Tzoumaz.
-Don't forget to wear a helmet and goggles and warm, waterproof clothes.
-It's typically open from 09:00 - 15:30.

 Snowshoeing

-Snowshoeing is a perfect activity for bad weather conditions or for non-skiers and Verbier has 16 different marked itineraries which you can enjoy either with or without a guide.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
-Be sure to check the weather forecast before you go and don't forget to wear warm, sturdy winter boots.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most ski hire shops, grab a trail map from the tourist office and head off on your own adventure.

 an in door pool and relaxation area